+At the end of verse 10, they cast their crowns before the throne.
+These "crowns" (stephanous) indicate achievement and victory (Rev 2:10; 3:11) or rewards.
+Casting their crowns at His feet symbolizes the willing subjection of their power to His superior authority.
+They have received whatever is involved in the crown of life, the incorruptible crown, the crown of rejoicing, the glory crown, the victory crown, the runner's crown.
 Instantaneously, however, when the worship crescendo begins, and as it becomes time to unfold judgment, lost in love and wonder, lost in praise they divest themselves of all honor and cast it all at the feet of their King.
 It's a voluntary surrender.
 Indeed the desire to present one's life work of faithful service as a gift to the Savior is a very unselfish and God-honoring motive.

-- 4:11 Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created: The elders' song is similar to that of the four living beasts, but it focuses more on the wonders of God's creation, as the evidence of His glory and power.
-In their worship: - 3) They show the supreme worthiness of the Lord.
-They cast their crowns before the Lord to show that He alone is worthy and they are acknowledging the truth forever and ever. - 4) They vocally declare His worthiness and they praise Him as the Lord God of the universe and of creation.
+4:11 Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created.
+The elders' song is similar to that of the four living beasts, but it focuses more on the wonders of God's creation, as the evidence of His glory and power.
+In their worship:

+- 3) The twenty -four elders show the supreme worthiness of the Lord.
+They cast their crowns before the Lord to show that He alone is worthy and they are acknowledging the truth forever and ever. - 4) The twenty -four elders vocally declare His worthiness and they praise Him as the Lord God of the universe and of Creation.